What Is PCI Compliance & How Does It Affect Your Business?

 - JCB International

-Representatives from the five major payment brands make up the Executive Committee, and as you can imagine, these folks are the ones who set up the policies that form the regulations we all must follow when we accept credit cards from their respective brands.
+Representatives from the five major payment brands make up the Executive Committee, and as you can imagine, these folks are the ones who set up the policies that form the rules we all must follow when we accept credit cards from their respective brands.
 Other large brands contribute to the council in a consulting role, too.
-Square (read our review), one of the largest third-party payment processors, also sits on the board to help form the policy as it pertains to new tech and updating best practices.
+Square (see our review), one of the largest payment services providers (PSPs), also sits on the board to help formulate policy pertaining to new technology and updating best practices.

 When it comes to policy setting in the world of payment security, it’s never a one-off event.
 Policies are always evolving.
 As new risks emerge, the PCI Council introduces updated payment security regulations to keep payment technology fresh and stay one step ahead of fraudsters.